Lehrter-Lab/CGEM/cosine.md

 cp ~/schism/build_cosine/bin/pschism_COSINE_TVD-VL .
 ```

 Tried to run, but things were missing in param.nml.
 I copied the one from SFBay, and figure out what to turn off so it wouldn't look for non-box stuff.

-Ran it...zeros are not good.
-SFBay uses hotstart I think.
-So then I opened each of the variables from SFBay, plotted depth average, and tried to pick a middle ground point.
+Moving output files to local computer.
+Better to remove individual files, so I have rm.sh, then `source rm.sh`. to remove junk from outputs.

 Initial value look sketchy?
 Got it from their plots...
 ![How I picked initial conditions...](pickcosineics.png)